NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/11_MAG.md

-## MAG: Common adverb (일반 부사)
+## MAG: Adverb_common (일반 부사)

 ### Definition
 MAG refers to adverbs that primarily modify verbs, adjectives, other adverbs, or entire sentences.

 ---